SalehAlqusair/My-Projects/README.md

-# My-Projects
+# My Projects
-Projects that document my certificates on Linkedin
+## "My certified qualifications are not the sole indicator of my capability — it's my projects and practical impact that truly validate them."